Evolution of Browser Games: Flash to HTML5 Timeline

 Browsers had limited capabilities

-Java applets were slow and unstable
+Java applets were sluggish and crash happy

-Dial-up internet = painful load times
+Dial-up internet = slow load times

 No sound or smooth animation